Enable Recite

 • Specific phobias

-• Depression or Anxiety related to long-term condition, chronic pain, or medically unexplained symptoms
+• Depression or anxiety related to long-term condition, chronic pain, or medically unexplained symptoms

-We also support people experiencing stress, worry, low mood or anxiety linked to life events
+We also support people experiencing stress, worry, low mood or anxiety linked to life events.

 We offer a number of different talking therapies including: